Vaz15k/Cubic-AdBlock/README.md

 https://raw.githubusercontent.com/Vaz15k/Systemless-AdBlocker/master/module/system/etc/hosts
 ```
 - For Magisk users: enable the "Systemless hosts" module in the settings.
-- For APatch or KernelSU users: use the Systemless hosts KSU module.
+- For APatch or KernelSU users: use the [Systemless Hosts KSU](https://github.com/symbuzzer/systemless-hosts-KernelSU-module) module.

 ## Credits
 Special thanks to the following lists for their contributions: